- IoT Solutions

 Smart metering already has proven useful in improving the efficiency of power grids.
 In an IoT-enabled solar infrastructure, smart meters easily can track usage and generation data while providing reliable asset connectivity.
 Smart meters require little power to operate, and their IoT capabilities can accommodate 4G, LPWA, LTE, and eventually 5G wireless networks.
 Efficiency and adaptability make smart meters ideal for monitoring solar panel output.

 Manage Your IoT Solution with the Aeris Connectivity Platform

 In any complex IoT system, a single management platform is key to providing workable and efficient oversight.
-The Aeris Fusion IoT Network provides a single-pane, top-down view of all connected devices within an IoT system, as well as the tools to administer devices throughout their lifecycle.
+The Aeris Intelligent IoT Network provides a single-pane, top-down view of all connected devices within an IoT system, as well as the tools to administer devices throughout their lifecycle.
 For solar energy providers, this level of oversight enables a powerful asset management solution that is both customizable and scalable to meet the needs of the rapidly growing solar energy market.
 Grid managers can identify problems and take actions automatically, vastly reducing the amount of time and resources needed to manage device deployment.